Vietnam.vn - Nền tảng quảng bá Việt Nam

 Xuyên đêm vượt đường độc đạo trao cứu trợ tới bà con bị cô lập ở Lào Cai - 7

 Many practical gifts including battery storage devices, solar energy, and generators were given to the people (Photo: Trung Kien).
 In the same situation, many families living near Ms. Lim's house only had kerosene lamps for lighting.
-They used them sparingly because they didn't have any oil for lighting.
+They used them sparingly because they did not store kerosene for lighting.
 Many families did not have time to eat early and had to burn wood stoves for light.
 Without electricity, they could not grind rice, some had to eat cassava.
-Because they were so hungry, some people even braved the rain and waded through the mud to Ben Coc bridge (5km from their stopped house) where the relief teams to distribute gifts because the landslide made the road impassable.
+Because they were so hungry, some people even braved the rain and waded through mud to Ben Coc bridge (5km from their house) where the relief teams stopped to distribute gifts because the road was impassable due to landslides.

 Xuyên đêm vượt đường độc đạo trao cứu trợ tới bà con bị cô lập ở Lào Cai - 8